Fotki: Founding as freeware

 In 2001, the commercial version was launched.
-Since 2003, Fotki is a registered trade mark in the USA.
+In 2003, Fotki became a registered trademark in the United States.

-In June, 2007, Fotki.com was recognized by CNET as one of the best Web 2.0 applications.
+In 2007, Fotki.com was recognized by CNET as one of the best Web 2.0 applications.
+In 2008, founder Dmitri Don described it as a photo-sharing, photo-printing, photo-selling and blogging website.
+Daily figures, according to Don, included half a million unique daily visitors.
+The company remained based in Tallinn, with annual turnover of over $50 billion on its licensed or hosted services.
+Pavel Merdin oversaw the development team.
+In 2008, Fotki moved its office in the United States from New York to California.
+Telecom Italia and Alice.it both had web portals using the Fotki photo engine.

+In 2011, Fotki stated it had over a million users and a billion images, and was registered in the United States.
+Features also included printing services, e-commerce photo sales with Fotki taking a 15% commission, and "guestbook facilities".
+In 2011, a free account had 50 MB of storage, with another 10 MB added monthly.

+Paid service

-In June 2012 paid members with 5-year unlimited storage accounts received message that they no longer have access to the original images unless they paid extra fees.
+In June 2012, paid members with 5-year unlimited storage accounts received message that they no longer have access to the original images unless they paid extra fees.
 In August 2015, all free members received a message to upgrade to a paid service.
 Fotki stated they could no longer support free members since they were doing away with ads.
-On October 1, 2015 all free members accounts were deleted.
+On October 1, 2015, all free member accounts were deleted.

-In Jun 2018 email from fotki.com to one of the members stated "In order to keep quality of our service we remove old unused accounts.
+In June 2018, an email from fotki.com to one of the members stated "In order to keep quality of our service we remove old unused accounts.
 We've noticed that you didn't use your account at fotki.com for a year.
 That's why your account is queued to be deleted in 2 days".
 There is no option to reactivate account without paying for the service.

 Features

 Sharing

-The primary purpose of the site is to allow and facilitate the process of sharing digital photos online.
+The primary purpose of the site, in 2002, was to allow and facilitate the process of sharing digital photos online.
 To that end, users can transfer an image file from a local device to Fotki's server using a variety of tools, where the file can be stored and downloaded by other users.

-Storage

-Owners of Premium, Trial and Free Unlimited accounts get unlimited storage space.
-Free accounts have a space limit of 3000 MB plus the option to get an additional 200 MB every month.

-Organization

-Fotki users can organize their photos and videos into a structure by grouping albums into folders, creating sub-folders, moving albums between folders, moving sub-folders between folders, moving and copying photos/videos between albums.
-Photos, albums and folders can be rearranged.

-Users are also encouraged to add tags to their photos so they can be found in search.

-Management Tools

-When logged in, Fotki users have access to management tools which allow editing, moving or deleting their content, changing properties of the content, changing account settings and restricting access to the content if needed.